 Transmission Facility Financing

-Direct loans to non-federal borrowers for the construction or modification of electric transmission facilities.
+To provide direct loans to non-federal borrowers for the construction or modification of electric transmission facilities.

 Applicant and/or Project Eligibility Requirements